rafaelpcarneiro/fakeNewsAnalysis/README.md

 ### The metodology behind the collection of data
-The info gathered will be based on daily searches ranging from 7PM to 10PM (at the brazilian time) and will be based on tweets whose content might have one of the following keywords:
+The info gathered will be based on daily searches ranging from 7PM to 10PM (at the brazilian time) and will be based on tweets whose content might have one of the following keywords (portuguese):
 1. *Vaccine*;
 2. *chloroquine*
 3. *Covid* or *corona* or *Covid-19*;